Bank lobby group demands end to negative interest rates

 Keeping interest rates ultra-low is one of the key weapons that the SNBexternal link wields in its battle to keep down the value of the franc.
 In times of global uncertainty, investors pump up the value of the safe haven franc, to the detriment of Swiss exporters and the domestic tourism industry.

 Charging large-scale investors for stockpiling francs acts as a deterrent, but economists are sceptical about the chances of the SNB dropping rates even further next week.
+However, the ECB’s decision on Thursday to cut its deposit facility rate on the commercial bank assets it holds from -0.4% to 0.5%, plus a renewed commitment to buy EU government bonds, will add extra pressure on the SNB to react.

 The SNB has also been active in the currency markets, effectively printing francs to buy financial instruments denominated in other currencies.

 The evidence suggests that the central bank has stepped up this activity to the tune of billions of francs in recent weeks.